Soviii/Soviii/README.md

 <h1>Greetings, Sovi here</h1>

 <h2>About Me</h2>
 <p> I am a college graduate (class of 2023) who received a Bachelors of Science degree in Computer Science from San Diego State University and earned Summa Cum Laude and CS Honors (3.81 GPA).
-I am currently seeking entry-level positions within the realm of SWE and the tech industry.
+I currently work as a software engineer (not disclosing company for privacy).
 While I am interested in backend development, game development, and cybersecurity, I am open to any topic revolving around the tech industry.
 During my time away from a computer screen, I enjoy playing piano and practicing muay thai. </p>

 <h2>Tools and Technologies</h2>